eduresser/cvm-sqlite/README.md

     verbose=True
 )

-# Run the processing and store the database object
+# Run the processing
-db = processor.process()
+processor.process()

-# Now you can use the db object to run queries
+# Now you can use the processor object to run queries
-results = db.query("""
+results = processor.query("""
     SELECT
         CAST(STRFTIME('%Y', DT_REFER) AS INTEGER) AS exercise,
         DENOM_CIA AS company,